 The former first-round pick has been the Seahawks' most productive player over the past three weeks, with 366 receiving yards and three touchdowns.
 That yardage total is the second most by a Seahawks player in any three-game span within a single season in franchise history, only trailing Hall of Famer Steve Largent in 1984.

-That's three straight big performances, thrusting Smith-Njigba, currently WR8 on the season, toward a 1,000-yard campaign. . .
+That's three straight big performances, putting Smith-Njigba, currently WR8 on the season, on track for a 1,000-yard campaign. . .

 A Floor Play?